Father of slain Idaho student felt ‘rage’ in courtroom during arraignment of murder suspect Bryan Kohberger – KION546

 (CNN) — The father of slain University of Idaho student Kaylee Goncalves said he felt “rage” in the courtroom on Monday as he attended the arraignment for the man accused of killing his daughter and three other students.

-“You go through all kinds of emotions, but rage is definitely, probably, the primary emotion that you have,” Steve Goncalves, father of 21-year-old Kaylee, told CNN.
+“You go through all kinds of emotions, but rage is definitely, probably, the primary emotion that you have,” Steve Goncalves, father of 21-year-old Kaylee, told CNN’s Jim Sciutto on “CNN News Central.”

 Bryan Kohberger, 28, appeared for his arraignment in a Latah County Court on Monday after he was indicted last week on four counts of first-degree murder and one count of burglary for the November 13 killings of Kaylee, Madison Mogen, 21; Xana Kernodle, 20; and Ethan Chapin, 20, at a home just outside the university’s main campus in Moscow, Idaho.